htihospitality/re-dash/README.md

 ## Samples

 - `samples/counter` Shows an example of an incrementing counter when clicked
+- `samples/fetch` Shows an example of data fetching from an http endpoint, using effects
 - `samples/signals` Same as 'samples/counter' but showing various subscription signals: single, vector & map
-- `samples/fetch` Shows an example of data fetching from an http endpoint, using effects
+- `samples/coeffects` Shows an example of injecting coeffects into an event handler

 ## Quickstart